 Information about the annual accountability process, why it’s important, and resources to assist with preparing submissions.
 Annual accountability applies to services providers contracted by DCJ in child and family, community inclusion, and homelessness programs.

 The purpose and objectives of annual accountability

-Annual accountability is a mandatory process that ensures funded service providers are accountable for the funding they receive and the services they are contracted to deliver on behalf of the NSW Government.
+Annual accountability is a mandatory process that ensures the service providers we contract are accountable for the funding they receive and the services they’ve agreed to deliver on our behalf.